-Local Ministers of Joust & War and/or Crown Marshals are required to hold a collegium on Marshal training:
+Local Ministers of Joust & War or Crown Marshals are strongly encouraged to hold a collegium on Marshal training:

-- Once per year, or once per reign, whichever is sooner - When a significant change in the Combat or Marshals Manual has been made Marshals shall review the rules of the list, armor and weapon standards, and aspects of this manual.
+- a.
+Once per year, or once per term of office, whichever is sooner - b.
+When a significant change in the Combat or Marshals Manual has been made Marshals shall review the rules of the list, armor and weapon standards, and aspects of this manual.
 Content and format of the collegium is at the discretion of the Ministers.

-4. New Subdivisions
+4. New Chapters

-New subdivisions that do not have any authorized marshals may select up to two persons as marshal candidates.
+New Chapters that do not have any authorized marshals may select up to two persons as marshal candidates.
 The marshal candidates must successfully complete the written test as described above, and be approved by the local Crown or Imperial Crown Marshal.
 Once this is done, they may act as marshals, and may qualify combatants at the Sergeant level.